ray-project/ray/doc/source/ray-job-submission/overview.rst

 .. tip::

-    By default Ray Job server will generate a new uuid as return value, but you can also generate your unique job_id first and pass it into :code:`submit_job`.
+    By default Ray Job server will generate a new ID as return value, but you can also generate your unique job_id first and pass it into :code:`submit_job`.
 In this case the Job will be executed with your given id, and will throw error if same job_id is submitted more than once for the same Ray cluster.
-This can facilitate Job id management assuming you have your own Job registry to generate and persist unique Job ids.

 Now we can have a simple polling loop that checks the job status until it reaches a terminal state (namely, ``JobStatus.SUCCEEDED``, ``JobStatus.STOPPED``, or ``JobStatus.FAILED``), and gets the logs at the end.
 We expect to see actor printed numbers as well as the correct version of the :code:`requests` module specified in the ``runtime_env``.